-Recognizing the complexity of factors that can contribute to mass violence is essential.
+Recognizing the complexity of factors that can contribute to mass violence is essential in considering prevention and intervention.
 As long as people think that school shootings are simply a result of video games or bullying, any attempts at intervention will fall woefully short.
-One outcome of understanding the many contributing factors is the awareness that the perpetrators do not wake up one day and suddenly become mass attackers.
-The process on the pathway toward violence may build throughout their lives.
-This means that there are many opportunities for intervention.
+One outcome of understanding the many contributing factors is the awareness that the perpetrators do not wake up one day and suddenly become a mass attacker.
+The process on the pathway toward violence may build in the various domains throughout their lives.
+This means that there are many opportunities for intervention across the four domains and across time.
 Knowing how many different events, traits, and issues play into school shootings allows schools to identify problem areas and introduce supports long before students pose a danger of mass violence.